Why does the 90/10 rule exist?

-So are GI Bill dollars & Defense Department Tuition Assistance classified as private dollars in the law?
+So were GI Bill dollars & Defense Department Tuition Assistance classified as private dollars in the law?

 No!
-The GI Bill & Defense Department Tuition Assistance (TA) do not get classified as private dollars in the 90/10 statutory provision.
-Instead, GI Bill & TA are simply not named in the statute because the statute refers to Education Dept. funds.
+The GI Bill & Defense Department Tuition Assistance (TA) were never get classified as private dollars in the 90/10 statutory provision.
+Instead, GI Bill & TA were simply not named in the statute because the statute referred to Education Dept. funds.
 For-profit colleges figured out that GI Bill isn’t controlled by the Education Department, so they decided they technically didn’t need to count it as federal funds.
 But nearly two dozen state Attorneys General wrote to Congress that this accounting gimmick is an abuse of this inadvertent loophole and amounts to a violation of the “intent of the statute,” if not the letter of the law.
 Read the Attorneys General’s letter because it recounts some of the legislative history.

 When the for-profit college association lobbyist tried to assert before the DOD Appropriations Committee hearing on DOD Voluntary Education Programs that DOD Tuition Assistance dollars are private dollars, Sen. Dick Durbin, the chairman of the Senate Defense Appropriations Subcommittee responded angrily, “If this Appropriations Committee is being asked to appropriate half a billion dollars of taxpayer money, then it sure is public dollars.”
 Here’s a link to the committee hearing: http://www.appropriations.senate.gov/hearings-and-testimony/hearing-voluntary-military-education-programs.
 Senator Durbin introduces a bill every Congress to close the 90/10 loophole.
 Senator Carper also has a similar bill every Congress.